sarah-you/c0323-code-solutions/javascript-this/javascript-this-quiz-notes.md

     const hello = character.greet;
     hello();
     ```
-"It's a-me, undefined" because hello is not part of the character object so "this" will not have the character object as a reference;
+"It's a-me, undefined" because hello is not part of the character object so "this" will not have the character object as a reference, it'll reference the window object and window object doesn't have greet property;

 - How can you tell what the value of `this` will be for a particular function or method **definition**?
 you won't know when it is defined;